-Tea Tree Oil can be an awesome spot treatment for speeding up healing of pimples and breakouts, but there’s certain things you need to watch out for, and not do.
+Tea Tree Oil can be an awesome spot treatment for speeding up healing of pimples and breakouts.
+But, you need to know how to use Tea Tree Oil for acne properly, and what not to do.

-Recently I received an email from one of our subscribers, Danielle, asking if she could add it to her moisturizer for a full face treatment for breakouts and acne?
+Recently I received an email from one of our subscribers, Danielle, asking if she could add Tea Tree Oil to her moisturizer for a full face treatment for breakouts and acne?

 I get asked this a lot because you’d think if Tea Tree Oil is such a good spot treatment, why not just add it to your moisturizer or toner to treat your entire face and prevent pimples from coming back?
 Easy, right?